-As is common in Service Bus samples, this procedure has the issuer name and secret known by the user, and they are typed in directly.
+As is common in Service Bus samples, this procedure uses a SAS policy name and key, and they are typed in directly.

 Create the credential endpoint behavior object that contains the security credentials:

-TransportClientEndpointBehavior clientBehavior = new TransportClientEndpointBehavior(); clientBehavior.TokenProvider = TokenProvider.CreateSharedAccessSignatureTokenProvider(keyName, key);
+TransportClientEndpointBehavior clientBehavior = new TransportClientEndpointBehavior(); clientBehavior.TokenProvider = TokenProvider.CreateSharedAccessSignatureTokenProvider(sasPolicyName, sasKey);